googleworkspace/solutions/calendar-sheet-timesheet/README.md

 ## Try it

-1. create your secondary calendar [Create a new calendar] [create-calendar]
+1. Create your secondary calendar [Create a new calendar] [create-calendar]
 1. Copy the calendar id.
 This can be found in the calendar settings
 1. Copy this sheet [sheet][sheet-copy]
 1. In the configuration tab you paste the id of the calendar you created in step one.
+1. Add some events to the secondary calender and hit MyTime -> Sync calendar events

 ## Next steps